C-Store Floor Plan Basics

 The basic considerations for the convenience store layout start with the size of the store, the orientation of the checkout area within the store, the additional elements desired to be included, and the access to and from the gas pumps.

 Some objectives for the convenience store layout include customer flow through the store.
 It is a good idea to design the layout so that the customers get to see as much of the store as possible.
 Since most convenience store customers buy something from the walk-in coolers, they should be located at the back of the store.
 That way they walk through much of the store to get to the coolers and then back to the checkout area.
-It is a good idea for the gondolas to be short runs that allow the customers to take different paths through the store.
+It is a good idea for the gondola shelving to be setup in short runs that allow the customers to take different paths through the store.
 This generally allows them to see more merchandise and potentially find something that they may need or want.

 Mid-Sized C-Store with Side Sales Counter and Large Walk-in Cooler